microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/docs/Microsoft.Graph.Devices.CloudPrint.md

 ### [Remove-MgPrintTaskDefinition](Remove-MgPrintTaskDefinition.md)
 Delete a taskDefinition.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPrintTaskDefinitionTask](Remove-MgPrintTaskDefinitionTask.md)
 Delete navigation property tasks for print

 ### [Restore-MgPrintPrinterFactoryDefault](Restore-MgPrintPrinterFactoryDefault.md)
 Restore a printer's default settings to the values specified by the manufacturer.
+This API is supported in the following national cloud deployments.

 ### [Set-MgPrintPrinterJobDocumentContent](Set-MgPrintPrinterJobDocumentContent.md)
 Update media content for the navigation property documents in print